jg8481/go-language-rpa-tests/README.md

 - [vegeta](https://github.com/tsenart/vegeta), a versatile and customizable HTTP load testing tool and library
 - [toxiproxy](https://github.com/Shopify/toxiproxy), a TCP Chaos Proxy tool

+### Toolkit Roadmap

+In the future I plan to expand this toolkit into the following areas.
+- Experiment with the [f1](https://github.com/form3tech-oss/f1) performance test framework.
+Try to create some example tests.
+- Experiment with the [py4go](https://github.com/tliron/py4go) project.
+Try to create some example tests.

 ## Quick Walkthrough

 All of the examples in this repository are designed to run within a Docker container.
 It is the only requirement to run everything explained below in this walkthrough section.
 The following documentation can be used to install Docker.